 The application might not be opening for a particular user on the device.
-You can attempt to fix this issue by making a brand-new account on your device and then opening the Excel application on it.
+You can attempt to fix this issue by creating a brand-new account on your device and then opening the Excel application.
 This is the procedure for doing it.

 - Navigate to the Settings menu on your Mac.

 - Select Users & Groups from the drop-down menu.
 Within the Users and Groups section, your name will appear next to the title Admin.